ibm-cloud-docs/containers/cs_troubleshoot.md

     -   For questions about the service and getting started instructions, use the [IBM Developer Answers ![External link icon](../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/topics/containers/?smartspace=bluemix) forum.
 Include the `ibm-cloud` and `containers` tags.
     See [Getting help](/docs/get-support/howtogetsupport.html#using-avatar) for more details about using the forums.
 -   Contact IBM Support by opening a case.
 To learn about opening an IBM support case, or about support levels and case severities, see [Contacting support](/docs/get-support/howtogetsupport.html#getting-customer-support).
 When you report an issue, include your cluster ID.
 To get your cluster ID, run `ibmcloud ks clusters`.
-You can also use the [{{site.data.keyword.containerlong_notm}} Debug Utility](cs_troubleshoot.html#debug_utility) to gather and export pertinent information from your cluster to share with IBM Support.
+You can also use the [{{site.data.keyword.containerlong_notm}} Diagnostics and Debug Tool](cs_troubleshoot.html#debug_utility) to gather and export pertinent information from your cluster to share with IBM Support.
 {: tip}